SCons/scons/README.rst

 Execution Requirements
 ======================

-Running SCons requires Python version 2.7.* and Python 3.5 or higher.
+Running SCons requires either Python version 2.7.* or Python 3.5 or higher.
 There should be no other dependencies or requirements to run SCons.

 The default SCons configuration assumes use of the Microsoft Visual C++